mesosphere-backup/open-docs/tutorials/service-discovery.md

 As with any service discovery solution, there are some specific nuances to the behavior provided by this approach.
 These are listed below:

-* HAProxy timeouts may need to be customized in the `haproxy-marathon-bridge` script depending on the application.
+* HAProxy timeouts may need to be customized in marathon-lb, depending on the application.

 * The generated HAProxy config is best suited to stateless services since there is no guarantee you will be routed to the same application instance each time.
 More advanced configuration can be gained by customizing the script.